Kaitlin Monte is an Emmy-nominated television personality and news journalist currently reporting for FOX26-KRIV in Houston.

 In 2012, Kaitlin represented her home state of New York at thenational Miss America competition where she placed Second Runner-Up.
 She took home state and national fitness scholarships.
 Kaitlin was one of eight national finalist for the Miss America Quality of Life Scholarship for her prolific advocacy against bullying.
 The over $45,000 in scholarships she earned from the Miss America Organization allowed her to pay off her undergraduate degree.

-Kaitlin currently lives in Houston, TX with her husband and pug.
+Kaitlin currently lives in Houston, TX with her husband, pug, and newborn baby girl.